What Good Intake Management Looks Like in Modern Procurement

 Without structured intake management, Procurement teams operate reactively instead of strategically.

-Modern intake orchestration solutions like Raindrop Systems replace scattered intake channels with a centralized, digital intake management workflow that improves clarity and governance from the first touchpoint.
+Raindrop Systems replaces scattered intake channels with a centralized, digital intake management workflow that enforces clarity and governance from the first touchpoint.

 Core Elements of Good Intake Management